Sherrod Brown: Health care

 Brown discusses lowering prescription drug prices for people on Medicare.

-Brown supported the Affordable Care Act, voting for it in 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.
+Brown supported the Affordable Care Act, voting for it in 2009.
+He also voted for the Health Care and Education Reconciliation Act of 2010.

 Brown co-sponsored the single-payer Expanded and Improved Medicare for All Act in 2006.
-He did not co-sponsor Senator Bernie Sanders's single-payer health plan, despite saying he has "always been supportive" of such a system.
-Brown said he was supporting his own plan, which would allow people 55 and older to buy into Medicare.
+In 2016, he did not co-sponsor Senator Bernie Sanders's single-payer health plan, despite saying he has "always been supportive" of such a system; Brown said he was supporting his own plan, which would allow people 55 and older to buy into Medicare.

 Brown was one of six Democratic senators to introduce the American Miners Act of 2019, a bill to amend the Surface Mining Control and Reclamation Act of 1977 to swap funds in excess of the amount needed to meet existing obligations under the Abandoned Mine Land fund to the 1974 Pension Plan as part of an effort to prevent its insolvency as a result of coal company bankruptcies and the 2008 financial crisis.
 It also increased the Black Lung Disability Trust Fund tax and ensured that miners affected by the 2018 coal company bankruptcies would not lose their health insurance.

 Housing

-In July 2023, Brown was one of a group of Democratic senators to introduce the Stop Predatory Investing Act to ban corporate investors that buy up more than 50 single-family homes from deducting interest or depreciation on those properties.
+In July 2023, Brown was among a group of Democratic senators to introduce the Stop Predatory Investing Act to ban corporate investors that buy up more than 50 single-family homes from deducting interest or depreciation on those properties.
+In March 2024, Brown introduced the Yes in God's Backyard Act, a bill that would provide assistance to religious institutions aiming to build housing on their land.

 LGBTQ rights

-Brown voted against prohibiting same-sex couples from adopting children in Washington, D.C., He received a 100% score from the Human Rights Campaign in 2005–2006, indicating a pro-gay rights stance.
+Brown voted against prohibiting same-sex couples from adopting children in Washington, D.C. in 1999.
+He received a 100% score from the Human Rights Campaign in 2005–2006, indicating a pro-gay rights stance.
 He voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.

-Brown was one of 20 senators to sign a letter to Secretary of State Mike Pompeo in 2018 urging him to reverse the rolling back of a policy that granted visas to same-sex partners of LGBTQ diplomats who had unions that were not recognized by their home countries, writing that too many places around the world have seen LGBTQ individuals "subjected to discrimination and unspeakable violence, and receive little or no protection from the law or local authorities" and that refusing to let LGBTQ diplomats bring their partners to the US would be equivalent of upholding "the discriminatory policies of many countries around the world."
+In 2018 Brown was one of 20 senators to sign a letter to Secretary of State Mike Pompeo urging him to reverse the rolling back of a policy that granted visas to same-sex partners of LGBTQ diplomats who had unions that were not recognized by their home countries, writing that too many places around the world have seen LGBTQ individuals "subjected to discrimination and unspeakable violence, and receive little or no protection from the law or local authorities" and that refusing to let LGBTQ diplomats bring their partners to the US would be equivalent of upholding "the discriminatory policies of many countries around the world."

 In 2022, Brown voted for the Respect for Marriage Act, a piece of which codified same-sex marriage rights into federal law.